mhedenus/on_graphs_and_models/README.md

 Which way shall we go?
 You have to put the name somewhere, either _inside_ the bubble or _outside_.
 I call this problem the __Property Dichotomy: either distinguishing between properties and relations -- or not.__

 Both solutions have their advantages and disadvantages.
-On the one hand the property-in-the-bubble solution is simpler in the sense that there are only two bubbles, on the other hand the bubbles show an _inner structure_.
-The property-outside-of-the-bubble solution has the advantage that the bubbles are  _atomic_ but it is more complex if you regard the number of arrows and bubbles.
+On the one hand, the property-in-the-bubble solution is simpler in the sense that there are only two bubbles.
+On the other hand, the bubbles show an _inner structure_.
+The property-outside-of-the-bubble solution has the advantage that the bubbles are  _atomic_, but it is more complex if you regard the number of arrows and bubbles.
 It is also more abstract because _the distinction between property and relationship has been neutralized_.

 ### Epistemic Structure

-The next example shall demonstrate that the Property Dichotomy conceptual issue and has nothing to do whether something is drawn as a box or an oval.
+The next example shall demonstrate that the Property Dichotomy is a conceptual issue and has nothing to do whether something is drawn as a box or an oval.
 Let's continue with the story about Alice and Bob.
 Both work as scientists.
 In fact, they met each other in the cryptography lab.
 We now add this information to the models.

 For the first variant we have to make a decision.
 Is 'employed as' a relation or a property?
 You can argue for both by saying that an employment is something that changes during your career and that it is something that depends on external circumstances, or by saying that is something that defines a person's status and its role in society.
-Another viewpoint is about the importance of this information is.
-Is the employment information of interest or is it supplementary?
-Well, let's just _decide_ that is a property.
+Another viewpoint is about the importance of this information.
+Is the employment information of interest or is it only supplementary?
+Well, let's just _decide_ that it is a property.
 We introduce the property `<employed as>` and assign it to the concept of a `<Scientist>`.

 <figure>
 <img src="image7.png" alt="Image 7" width="60%"/>